This post may include affiliate links. Thank you for your support.

 Are you looking for a special dish to impress your family, friends, or dinner guests?!
 This Apple Pork Tenderloin is here to save the day – perfect as a warm and comforting fall and winter-inspired meal!

-The fruity compote accompanying this pork tenderloin is packed with soft apples and raisins in a mixture of bourbon, apple cider, cinnamon, maple syrup, ginger, melted butter, leeks, and mustard powder.
+The fruity apple compote sauce accompanying this pork tenderloin is packed with soft apples and raisins in a mixture of bourbon, apple cider, cinnamon, maple syrup, ginger, melted butter, leeks, and mustard powder.

 This heavenly infusion of sweet and savory flavors will make your taste buds go wild (in a good way, of course!).
-Serve thick slices of your pork tenderloin and top it with chunky apple compote alongside a refreshing salad, dinner rolls, roasted vegetables, or your choice of grains!
+Serve thick slices of your pork tenderloin with apples compote alongside a refreshing salad, dinner rolls, roasted vegetables, or your choice of grains.

-This pork tenderloin with apple compote is a delicious alternative to the usual pumpkin and sweet potato-inspired dishes during fall and winter.
+This pork tenderloin with apple compote is a delicious alternative to the usual pumpkin inspired dishes during fall and winter.
 Here’s why you’ll love it:

 Pork tenderloin with apple compote is a sweet and savory dish, boasting the warm flavors of fall thanks to the use of ground cinnamon, grated ginger, and thyme.